by Barbara Grady, Oakland Local

 “It is going to be critical to make sure the dollars intended for use for disadvantaged students are in fact used for these students,” said Jonathan Kaplan, senior policy analyst at the California Budget Project.

-“Local school boards are going to have a lot more authority to spend education dollars than in the past, and stakeholders are going to have to work to hold them accountable,” he said.
+“Local school boards are going to have a lot more authority to spend education dollars than in the past, and stakeholders are going to have to work to hold them accountable,”

 The Oakland Unified Board of Education plans to meet Wednesday night, and will hold a public hearing on its budget for the year beginning in September.